sc-ventures/cloudbreak-documentation/docs/cli-reference.md

 #### credential modify

 Modifies an existing Cloudbreak credential.

+> The `--name` parameter is used to identify the credential that is being modified, and therefore its value cannot be modified.

 **Sub-commands**